-I stared at her, watched her brown cheeks go all rosy.
+I stared at her, watched her press her fingers to her brown cheeks.
 I must have been open mouthed.
 I must have looked totally stunned.

 “Oh my god,” she said.
 “I’m so sorry.
 I’m gonna —” she was already grabbing her backpack and coat and sliding out of the booth.

 “No!”
 I yelped.
 I couldn’t let her leave — I needed to ask her about the woods.
 Also, if I’d managed to accidentally ask Tilly Marlow on a date and she said yes there was no way I was letting her leave in the middle of it.
 “I do like girls!
 I like girls!”